Tharun-selladurai/face_liveliness_web_platform/README.md

 The **Face Liveliness Check** system involves capturing video frames, detecting and matching faces, and performing anti-spoofing checks.
 Here’s a breakdown of each component:

 1. **Video Stream Capture** (React Frontend)
-   - Captures live video feed from the user’s camera.
+   - Captures live video feed from the user’s camera via the web browser.
    - Sends frames to the Flask backend for processing.

 2. **Face Detection** (YOLOv5 - Flask Backend)